scottyw/crossover/README.md

 **Step 4: Check update progress**

-Feeds are checked for updates at 2am UTC and on every commit.
+Feeds are checked for updates at 2am UTC and on every commit, meaning an update will happen immediately when you add a new feed.
+You can also force a complete update for a feed by setting the timestamp value back to `null`.

 You can check progress in the "Actions" section of your repo.